 An anti-monarchist from Naples, out to kill Gyro as part of a plot to destabilize the monarchy.

 His Stand, Boku no Rhythm wo Kiitekure ("Listen to My Rhythm"), allows him to attach clock-shaped grenade pins to anything he touches.
-Even the lightest amount of force can separate the pins from the object; if that happens, they will detonate on a short fuse.
+Even the slightest amount of force can separate the pins from the object; if that happens, they will detonate on a short fuse.

 He and his Stand are named for the Tito Puente song "Oye Como Va"; the Stand's name is a rough translation of the song's hook ("Oye cómo va/Mi ritmo").